 Cybersecurity jobs in Kentucky

-This is just one small example of the many industries which are understaffed when it comes to cybersecurity.
+This is just one small example of the many industries that are understaffed when it comes to cybersecurity.
 Given this shortage, candidates with a cybersecurity degree have a great deal of choice in which industry they’d like to work.

-Government voting, advanced manufacturing, shipping, and logistics, etc. As more industries become digitized the demand for cybersecurity technicians is only going to grow.
+Government voting, advanced manufacturing, shipping, and logistics, etc. As more industries become digitized, the demand for cybersecurity technicians is only going to grow.

 Cybersecurity in Kentucky